shanghai financial district skyline at dusk , high angle view

 What costs does the grant cover?

-• room and board through trusted third-party providers
+• room through trusted third-party providers

 • an internship placement fee